-Accessory/Tributary Vein: Axial accessory or tributary saphenous veins indicate any venous segment ascending parallel to the Great Saphenous Vein and located more superficially above the saphenous fascia, both in the leg and in the thigh.
-These can include the anterior Accessory Vein, the postero-medial vein, circumflex veins (anterior or posterior), intersaphenous veins, Giacomini vein, or posterior (Leonardo), or anterior arch veins (Caggiati, 2002).
+Accessory Vein: Accessory saphenous veins indicate a venous segment ascending parallel to the Great Saphenous Vein (GSV) and located more superficially above the saphenous fascia, both in the leg and in the thigh.
+These can include the anterior and posterior Great Saphenous Veins (GSV) and the circumflex veins (anterior or posterior).
+Additionally, before the Small Saphenous Vein (SSV) penetrates the muscular fascia, it may branch out a cranial extension, known as the vein of Giacomini, which goes upward to join the GSV (Lee et al., 2017).

 Axial Reflux: Axial Reflux of the GSV is defined as uninterrupted retrograde venous flow from the groin to the upper calf.
 Axial Reflux in the SSV is defined as being from the knee to the ankle.
-Axial Reflux in the AAGSV and PAGSV is retrograde flow between two measurements, at least five cm apart (Gloviczki, 2023).
+Axial Reflux in the anterior accessory Great Saphenous Vein (AAGSV) and posterior accessory.
+Great Saphenous Vein (PAGSV) is retrograde flow between two measurements, at least five centimeters (cm) apart (Gloviczki et al., 2023).